NVIDIAGameWorks/Streamline/docs/ProgrammingGuideDLSS.md

 > **NOTE:**
 > To turn off DLSS set `sl::DLSSOptions.mode` to `sl::DLSSMode::eOff`, note that this does NOT release any resources, for that please use `slFreeResources`

+> **NOTE:**
+> Set the DLSSOptions.useAutoExposure boolean to be true only if you want DLSS to be in in auto-exposure mode.
+Also, it is strongly advised to provide exposure if a proper exposure texture is available.

 ### 6.0 PROVIDE COMMON CONSTANTS